-- Kindergarten transition program

-SUN After School Academy Our School

-- has a number of after school clubs:

-- · SOLV watershed restoration initiative

-- · SUN After School Academy

-Visit our school website for more details.
+- · Kindergarten transition program - · SUN After School Academy Our School has a number of after school clubs: - · SOLV watershed restoration initiative · SUN After School Academy - Visit our school website for more details parent involvement and a welcome center to address high mobility

 Our school strives to engage all of our parents by providing language supports for parents where English is their second language.
-Our school also holds a yearly literacy and math night where parents are welcome to attend.
+Our school also holds a vearly literacy and math night where parents are welcome to attend.
 We also host parent classes in cooking, self-defense and school readiness, as well as weekly family craft and weekly art family nights.
-Our plans have included expansion of parent involvement and a welcome center to address high mobility
+Our plans have included expansion of